Dhani-AI/NNCV/Final assignment/README.md

-# Final Assignment: Cityscape Challenge
+# Final Assignment: Cityscape Challenge 2024-2025

+Dhani Crapels

 Welcome to the **Cityscape Challenge**, the final project for this course!